PennLINC/aslprep/docs/workflows.rst

         asl2t1w_init='register',
     )

-*ASLPrep* uses the ``FSL BBR`` routine to calculate the alignment between each run's :abbr:`ASL (arterial spin labelling)` reference image and the reconstructed subject using the gray/white matter boundary
+*ASLPrep* uses the ``FSL BBR`` routine to calculate the alignment between each run's :abbr:`ASL (arterial spin labelling)` reference image and the reconstructed subject using the gray/white matter boundary.

 .. figure:: _static/EPIT1Normalization.svg